kiyakebe/simple-calculator/README.md

   By: kiya kebe </br>
   Date: Sep 6/ 2022 </br>
-  This calculator build using HTML, CSS and JS.
+  This calculator is build using HTML, CSS and JS.
 It is capable of calculating simple operation.

   To use:
   1. (+, -, /, *, ^, %) use the operator at the middle of the two inpute